thingsdb/ThingsDocs/v0/content/collection-api/isfloat.md

 weight: 116
 ---

-This function determines whether the value passed to this function is a [floating point](../../data-types/float) value or not.
+This function determines whether the provided value is a [floating point](../../data-types/float) value or not.

 This function does *not* generate an [event](../../overview/events).